cssnr/portainer-stack-deploy-action/README.md

 </details>
 <details><summary>Specify environment variables</summary>

-You can use env_json, env_file, or both.
+You can use env_data, env_file, or both.

 ```yaml
 - name: 'Portainer Deploy'